soldag/gettext.js/README.md

 `npm install j29n`

 ### Browser
 For the use in the browser, the source files have to be bundled together with their dependencies first.
-Therefore, [grunt](https://github.com/gruntjs/grunt) is used.
-By executing `grunt browser` two files will be created inside the `dist` folder: the bundled file and a minimized version of it.
-These bundled files can be loaded in the browser.
+This bundled file and a minimized version are attatched to the respective GitHub releases.
+Alternatively, [grunt](https://github.com/gruntjs/grunt) can be used to build them manually.
+By executing `grunt browser`, the two files will be created inside the `dist` folder.

 *j29n* supports AMD module loading, so [RequireJS](https://github.com/requirejs/requirejs) can be used.
 Alternatively, the library can simply be embedded in an HTML page using the `script` tag.
 In this case, the *j29n* module will be made globally available.